Reviewed by: Professional Visa Consultants team of BTW Visas (Argentina Visa Experts)

 Last Updated: December 2025

-Content Accuracy: This comprehensive guide is based on official information from the Argentine Ministry of Foreign Affairs, Consulate General of Argentina in Mumbai, and verified immigration sources including KPMG, Newland Chase, and Immi.Legal.
+Content Accuracy: This comprehensive guide is based on official information from the Argentine Ministry of Foreign Affairs, Consulate General of Argentina in Mumbai, and verified immigration sources, including KPMG, Newland Chase, and Immi.Legal.

 Expert Contributors: BTW Visas experts team with 15+ years of industry experience, with a 99% visa success rate, and have processed more than 4 lakh+ Visas.

-A: It depends.
+It depends.
 If you hold a valid U.S. visa (B1/B2, J, O, P, E, or H-1B), you can enter Argentina visa-free for up to 90 days as per Resolution 353/2025 (effective August 27, 2025).
 If you don't have a U.S. visa, you must apply for an Argentina tourist visa through the Consulate General in Mumbai.

-A: Yes, but only if you have a valid U.S. visa in specific categories (B1/B2/J/O/P/E/H-1B).
+Yes, but only if you have a valid U.S. visa in specific categories (B1/B2/J/O/P/E/H-1B).
 Without a U.S. visa, you need to apply for a traditional Argentina visa, which is issued FREE of charge (no visa fee) for Indian nationals.

-A: The Argentina tourist visa is completely FREE for Indian nationals.
+The Argentina tourist visa is completely FREE for Indian nationals.
 There is no visa fee.
 However, you may incur costs for photographs (₹100-200), photocopies (₹50-100), notarization (₹500-1,000), and travel to the consulate in Mumbai.

-A: No, Argentina does NOT offer visa on arrival for Indian citizens.
+No, Argentina does NOT offer visa on arrival for Indian citizens.
 You must either:

-A: No, Argentina does not offer a traditional e-visa for Indian citizens.
+No, Argentina does not offer a traditional e-visa for Indian citizens.
 However, Argentina has an Electronic Travel Authorization (AVE) system, but it's only available to travelers who already hold a valid U.S. visa (B1/B2/J/O/P/E/H-1B).
 Indians without a U.S. visa must apply for a paper visa at the consulate.

-A: The following U.S. visa categories qualify:
+The following U.S. visa categories qualify:

 Other U.S. visa types (F-1 student, L-1 work, etc.) do NOT qualify.

-A: No. Under Resolution 353/2025, Indian citizens with valid U.S. visas do NOT need to apply for AVE.
+No. Under Resolution 353/2025, Indian citizens with valid U.S. visas do NOT need to apply for AVE.
 You can enter Argentina directly without any pre-authorization.

-A: No. The visa exemption is ONLY for tourism and short-term business activities (meetings, conferences).
+No. The visa exemption is ONLY for tourism and short-term business activities (meetings, conferences).
 You cannot:

 For work purposes, you must apply for a work visa.

-A: You can stay for up to 90 days per visit.
+You can stay for up to 90 days per visit.
 This cannot be extended.
 If you wish to stay longer, you must exit Argentina and re-enter (subject to immigration officer's discretion).

 Apply at least 6 weeks before your intended travel date.

-A: The Consulate General of Argentina in Mumbai is the only office that processes Argentina visa applications for all of India.
+The Consulate General of Argentina in Mumbai is the only office that processes Argentina visa applications for all of India.
 There are no consulates in Delhi, Bangalore, Chennai, or other cities.

 Address: Chander Mukhi Building, 10th Floor "A", Nariman Point, Mumbai - 400 021 Email: consular_cgmum@mrecic.gov.ar Phone: +91 22 44505346

-A: No, you cannot apply online.
+No, you cannot apply online.
 Argentina visa applications must be submitted in person at the Consulate General in Mumbai.
 You must schedule an appointment and attend a visa interview.

-A: No, you do NOT need to purchase tickets before visa approval.
+No, you do NOT need to purchase tickets before visa approval.
 The consulate accepts:

 Recommendation: Use refundable tickets or hold bookings until visa is approved.

-A: Yes, a consular interview is mandatory for all Argentina visa applicants.
+Yes, a consular interview is mandatory for all Argentina visa applicants.
 You must attend the interview in person at the consulate in Mumbai.
 For minors, both parents must accompany the child.

-A: While there's no official minimum, immigration experts recommend maintaining a balance of ₹2,00,000 - ₹3,00,000 (approximately USD 2,400 - 3,600) for a 2-week trip.
+While there's no official minimum, immigration experts recommend maintaining a balance of ₹2,00,000 - ₹3,00,000 (approximately USD 2,400 - 3,600) for a 2-week trip.
 The amount should be proportional to your trip duration and expenses.

-A: Yes, if your spouse is sponsoring your trip.
+Yes, if your spouse is sponsoring your trip.
 You must provide:

-A: Travel insurance is recommended but not mandatory for Argentina tourist visa.
+Travel insurance is recommended but not mandatory for Argentina tourist visa.
 However, having comprehensive travel insurance (minimum USD 50,000 coverage) strengthens your application and is highly advisable for your own protection.

-A: You need 2 recent passport-size photographs with these specifications:
+You need 2 recent passport-size photographs with these specifications:

-A: Argentina tourist visa is valid for 90 days from the date of issue.
+Argentina tourist visa is valid for 90 days from the date of issue.
 You must enter Argentina within this 90-day period.
 Once you enter, you can stay for up to 90 days.

-A: Yes, you can apply for an extension through the Dirección Nacional de Migraciones (National Immigration Office) in Argentina before your current visa expires.
+Yes, you can apply for an extension through the Dirección Nacional de Migraciones (National Immigration Office) in Argentina before your current visa expires.
 Extensions are granted for an additional 90 days at the immigration officer's discretion.
 Extension fee: Approximately ARS 6,000-10,000.

-A: Overstaying your visa can result in:
+Overstaying your visa can result in:

 Always exit before your visa expires or apply for an extension in advance.

-A: Having a Schengen visa does NOT exempt you from Argentina visa requirements.
+Having a Schengen visa does NOT exempt you from Argentina visa requirements.
 However, it demonstrates travel history and may strengthen your application.
 You still need to apply for an Argentina visa (unless you have a valid U.S. visa).

-A: Yes, but you must demonstrate sufficient financial means through:
+Yes, but you must demonstrate sufficient financial means through:

 Unemployed applicants face higher scrutiny, so strong financial proof is essential.

-A: No, Argentina visa is valid ONLY for Argentina.
+No, Argentina visa is valid ONLY for Argentina.
 To visit other South American countries (Brazil, Chile, Peru, etc.), you need separate visas for each country.
 However, some countries offer visa exemptions for Argentina visa holders (check specific country requirements).

-A: Yellow fever vaccination is recommended but not mandatory for most travelers.
+Yellow fever vaccination is recommended but not mandatory for most travelers.
 However, if you're visiting certain regions (northern Argentina near Brazil/Paraguay borders), vaccination is strongly advised.
 Check with your doctor and the Argentine consulate for latest health requirements.

-A: Having a criminal record does NOT automatically disqualify you, but you must disclose it in your application.
+Having a criminal record does NOT automatically disqualify you, but you must disclose it in your application.
 The consulate will assess your case individually.
 Serious crimes (drug trafficking, terrorism, violent crimes) will likely result in rejection.
 Minor offenses may be overlooked depending on circumstances.

 Both are valid for 90 days and FREE for Indians.
 Business visa requires additional documents (business invitation letter, company registration).

-A: To obtain an Argentina work visa:
+To obtain an Argentina work visa:

-A: No, you do NOT need a transit visa if:
+No, you do NOT need a transit visa if:

 If you want to leave the airport or have a longer layover, you need a visa (or qualify for visa-free entry with U.S. visa).

-A: There are no direct flights from India to Argentina.
+There are no direct flights from India to Argentina.
 Common routes include:

 Total travel time: 24-36 hours with layovers.

-A: If your visa is rejected:
+If your visa is rejected:

 Rejection does NOT mean permanent ban.
 You can reapply with improved documentation.